-The gist of access management in Beneath is as follows: users and services can be granted permissions on resources like streams, projects and organizations.
+The gist of access management in Beneath is as follows: users and services can be granted permissions on resources like tables, projects and organizations.
 Different resources have different permissions, like

-write for streams.
+write for tables.
 Additionally, projects can be marked

 You issue and use secrets to authenticate as a user or a service from your code, notebook, command-line, or similar.
 User secrets are useful during development to connect to Beneath from your code.
 Service secrets should be used in production systems or publicly-exposed code to more strictly limit access permissions and monitor usage.

 You can issue and copy a new secret from the “Secrets” tab of your profile page in the Beneath Console.

 There are three types of secrets:

 viewpermissions on all the resources you have access to